d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 As we can see, the gradient of the sigmoid vanishes both when its inputs are large and when they are small.
-Moreover, when we excecute backward propagation, due to the chain rule, this means that unless we are in the Goldilocks zone, where the inputs to most of the sigmoids are in the range of, say $[-4, 4]$, the gradients of the overall product may vanish.
+Moreover, when we execute backward propagation, due to the chain rule, this means that unless we are in the Goldilocks zone, where the inputs to most of the sigmoids are in the range of, say $[-4, 4]$, the gradients of the overall product may vanish.